- Cancer Information

 - If your hair has fallen out, you can wear a hat, wig or scarf, or you may prefer to leave your head uncovered.
-See Hair Loss or call 13 11 20 to ask about a wig service in your area.
+See Hair Loss or call 13 11 20 for a wig service in your area.

-- Talk to your doctor about the possibility of plastic surgery or a facial prosthesis if you have had a significant change in your facial appearance from surgery or radiation therapy.
-This may help you regain a more natural appearance and help with changes in speech.
+- Ask your doctor about the possibility of plastic surgery or a facial prosthesis if surgery or radiation therapy has affected your face.
+This may help you regain a more natural appearance and help with any changes in the way you speak.

-- See a counsellor to help you adjust to the changes.
+- See a counsellor to help you just to the changes.